 If you plan to just stream, you can get away with just letting the service handle your recordings.
 Twitch and YouTube will save VOD's (Video on Demand) of your streams, however, Twitch deletes them after 14 days, while YouTube will upload your streams directly to your channel.
 I personally like to record while I stream so I can cut each presenter into its own separate video and always have a copy of it.
 It's a good practice, in general, to save your content locally and not rely on services alone.

 Here is all of the software I use to stream and record.

 - Streaming/Recording: Open Broadcaster Software (OBS)

-- Desktop Audio Capture: iShowU Audio Capture - Only needed for MacOS
+- Desktop Audio Capture: iShowU Audio Capture

 - Editing: DaVinci Resolve 16

 OBS is one of the best and easiest programs to get you started with live streaming.
 It's free, open source, and available for Windows, Mac, and Linux.
 There is also an alternative version called Streamlabs OBS which is a bit more user friendly and operates more or less the same way as OBS.
 Since I am using a Mac OS Catalina, there are couple of things to note with OBS.
 It requires extra permissions to record audio that you'll need to give OBS, and you'll need iShowU Audio, which allows you to capture your Mac desktops audio, so if you're playing music during intermissions or something like that you'll need this program.
 There is also currently a bug at the time of writing this that if you type in a password on Mac it'll crash OBS, whether it be the system or browser password typed in.
 As far as I am aware, Windows does not have these issues.